niradler/serverless-auth-go/infra/README.md

-# Welcome to your CDK Go project!
+# Welcome to Serverless-Auth CDK GO project

-This is a blank project for Go development with CDK.
+For first timer using CDK read the [documentation](https://docs.aws.amazon.com/cdk/index.html)

-**NOTICE**: Go support is still in Developer Preview.
-This implies that APIs may change while we address early feedback from the community.
-We would love to hear about your experience through GitHub issues.
+The CDK project will deploy all the necessary infrastructure for the Serverless-Auth.

 ## Useful commands